Arket19/HTB-Machines/7 MEDIUM-SOLIDSTATE/MEDIUM-SOLIDSTATE.md

 ## 2 Gaining Access

 Since I was unfamiliar with the RSIP service, I attempted to connect to it using netcat and discovered a login prompt, but I didn’t have the credentials.
 I searched for known vulnerabilities using **Searchsploit** and found two remote command execution scripts.
-While reviewing one of them, I came across what appeared to be the default crdentials.
+While reviewing one of them, I came across what appeared to be the default credentials.
 I tried them and was able to log in successfully.

 ![image.png](MEDIUM-SOLIDSTATE/image%207.png)